kazrias/quantori-task/README.md

 To get user information you need to log in.
 To do this`
 1. Press login button
 2. Write username and password.
-You can get them from [Link Text](https://dummyjson.com/users) or u can use one of these examples.
+You can get them from [dummyjson](https://dummyjson.com/users) or u can use one of these examples.
     "username": "emilys",
     "password": "emilyspass",